The Burnside ai-semiring variety defined by $x^n\approx x$: Main Results

 \begin{Theorem} The class of all locally finite members of ${\bf Sr}(n, 1)$ forms a variety. \end{Theorem} {\bf{Conclusion}} We have negatively answered Questions \ref{q1}, \ref{q4} and \ref{q2}.
 However, Question \ref{q3} is still open.
 We conjecture that the lattice ${\cal L}({\bf Sr}(n, 1))$ is not distributive for all $n\geq4$.
 By Corollary \ref{co01} and the proof of Theorem \ref{theo1} it is enough to show that ${\cal L}_q({\bf G}(5, 1))$ and ${\cal L}_q({\bf G}(p+1, 1))$ are not distributive for all odd prime number $p$.
 By \cite[Theorem 5]{bg} we know that the lattice of subquasivarieties of a quasivariety is distributive if and only if it is modular.
 Thus, to prove that ${\cal L}({\bf Sr}(n, 1))$ is not distributive for all $n\geq4$, it remains to show that ${\cal L}_q({\bf G}(5, 1))$ and ${\cal L}_q({\bf G}(p+1, 1))$ are not modular for all odd prime number $p$.

 Theorems \ref{theo2}, \ref{theo1} and \ref{theo3} make us realize the difficulty of studying subvarieties of ${\bf Sr}(n, 1)$ for $n\geq 4$.
 In the next work, we shall continue to study the related problems of these subvarieties.
-The ultimate aim is to classify them with respect to the finitely based property and the finitely generated property, respectively.\\ {\bf Acknowledgments} Miaomiao Ren is supported by National Natural Science Foundation of China (11701449) and Natural Science Foundation of Shaanxi Province (2020JM-009).
+The ultimate aim is to classify them with respect to the finitely based property and the finitely generated property, respectively.

+{\bf Acknowledgments.} Miaomiao Ren is supported by National Natural Science Foundation of China (11701449) and Natural Science Foundation of Shaanxi Province (2020JM-009).
 Xianzhong Zhao is supported by National Natural Science Foundation of China (11971383, 11571278).
+Mikhail Volkov is supported by the Russian Science Foundation (grant No. 22-21-00650)